 The site's name comes from the cotton planter who had it built, Thomas Benjamin Chaplin or "Tom B," though other accounts say it could have been named for his grandson of the same name.
-The 24-acre property includes the main house, guest house and dock.
+The 24-acre property up for sale includes the main house, guest house and dock.